What Are Tar Sands?

 While tar sands have been in production since the late 1960s, and currently account for about 5 percent of all U.S. gasoline, production has been scaling up—which could have serious consequences for the air, water, and climate.

-On a lifetime basis, a gallon of gasoline made from tar sands produces nearly 20% more carbon dioxide emissions than one made from conventional oil.
+On a lifetime basis, a gallon of gasoline made from tar sands produces about 15% more carbon dioxide emissions than one made from conventional oil.

 This important difference is attributable to the energy intensive extraction, upgrading, and refining process.

 Unfortunately, the carbon emissions associated with extracting tar sands could increase over time, as in-situ mining—which creates more emissions than surface mining—is used to extract bitumen located deeper and deeper in the earth.